TirtheshJani/testapp/README.md

 - `database_schema.md` – overview of the database tables and relationships
 - `api_endpoints.md` – list of API endpoints with parameters
 - `user_guide_athletes.md` – instructions for managing athlete profiles

+The dashboard also shows a **Client Satisfaction** percentage.
+This metric is a placeholder value (set to 98.7%) for the demo.
+In Phase 3 the client may provide a formula or survey data to calculate it dynamically.